ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](sparse_voronoi_smoothed.png)](sparse_voronoi_smoothed.png)

-By blurring generated image by a large amount you can set up some non-linear gradients between the 'cells' that was generated.
+By blurring the generated image by a large amount you can set up some non-linear gradients between the 'cells' that were generated.

 ~~~
 convert -size 100x100 xc: -sparse-color  Voronoi \